Helene Hecht: Life

 Together with her husband, Felix Hecht, she was involved around 1899 in the founding of the Mannheim Academy of Music, the forerunner of today's State Academy of Music and Performing Arts.

 Helene Hecht, who was educated and culturally engaged led together with Berta Hirsch (1850-1913), founder of the first reading hall in Germany, the largest salon in the city of Mannheim.
-In this salon, Hecht and Hirsch facilitated communication between artists, patrons and city dignataries.
+In this salon, Hecht and Hirsch facilitated communication between artists, patrons and city dignitaries.

 The villa was designed by Rudolf Tillessen in Mannheim.
 Guests included the composer Johannes Brahms, who was a friend of Hecht's husband, and the painter Franz von Lenbach.
 The latter made paintings for the Hecht family, which were later looted by the Nazis.
 They were exhibited at the Great German Art Exhibition in Munich, which is now in Mannheim's Reiss-Engelhorn Museum.

 The Hecht villa is now known as Villa Helene, a venue for exhibitions, music and lecture events.
 Today, Villa Hecht is home to a psychiatric day clinic.